JockLawrie/GLMpoc.jl/README.md

 ```

 The `GLMconfig` has fields:
-- `responsename`:   The name of the response variables
+- `responsename`:   The name of the response variable
 - `responselevels`: The levels of the response variable if its distribution is categorical
 - `coefnames`:      The names of the predictors
 - `weightname`:     The name of the weight variable.
 An empty string (the default) indicates unit weights.